Plain English Summary

 Patients are approached during their routine hospital appointments.
 The researcher explains the different ways of completing the symptom/quality of life questionnaires from home using the internet and/or telephone.
 Basic training is given on how to use the systems.
 Patients are asked to log in to one of the systems from home once a week for three months to answer questions about their symptoms and side effects.
 Once a month they are also be asked to complete some extra questions about their general quality of life.
 At the end of the study, patients may also be asked to take part in an interview or complete a feedback form to find out what they thought about the research and the symptom reporting system they used.

 What are the possible benefits and risks of participating?

 There are no immediate direct benefits to those taking part in this study, but the results will be used to help people with cancer in the future.
-We do not anticipate there to be any risks of taking part in this study it will not affect the usual care or treatment patients receive in any way.
+There are no anticipated risks of taking part in this study - it does not affect the usual care or treatment patients receive in any way.
 The study is not replacing usual care so all symptoms and side effects should continue to be reported to clinical teams in the usual way (e.g. emergency contacts).

 Where is the study run from?

-St James's University Hospital, St James's Institute of Oncology (Leeds, UK)
+St James's University Hospital, St James's Institute of Oncology (UK)

 When is the study starting and how long is it expected to run for?